Visual Stress FAQ

-Although many dyslexic experience visual stress, they are not the same thing: not all dyslexics suffer from visual stress, and not everyone experiencing visual stress is dyslexic.
+Although many dyslexic experience visual difficulties, they are not the same thing: not all dyslexics suffer from visual difficulties, and not everyone with visual stress has associated phonological processing or other difficulties.
 Coloured overlays are NOT a "cure" for Dyslexia.

 Will my local Optician know all about visual stress?

 Maybe; maybe not.
 However an increasing number are prescribing coloured overlays and lenses.
 Check out our list on the link "local specialist Opticians" to find the one nearest you.
 This list is not exhaustive and is reviewed periodically, so it is always worth checking online anyway if we haven't got anyone listed near you.